Signs Of Neglect In Nursing Homes in Las Vegas

 There’s also the emotional needs of the patient, since like all people our elders benefit from socializing and mental stimulation.
 If caregivers neglect to give the patient enough attention during the day, this can speed up their mental and cognitive decline especially if they have serious mental health issues or limited mental capacity already.

-Sometimes nursing home caregivers neglect the patient on purpose, but in other cases it’s because the nursing home is severely understaffed or the staff have not been given sufficient training.
+Sometimes nursing home caregivers neglect the patient on purpose, but in other cases, it’s because the nursing home is severely understaffed or the staff has not been given sufficient training.
 This is especially true in Nevada nursing homes which are often rated below the national average.
-In any cases, these are still a violation of the nursing home’s legal duty to your loved one and they can be held liable for any injuries or consequences.
+In any case, these are still a violation of the nursing home’s legal duty to your loved one and they can be held liable for any injuries or consequences.